Program

 A desktop review of special purpose car seats available in Australia and globally was undertaken.
 This review found six products available in Australia, and further products for consideration from the global market.

 MACA worked with Australian importers to seek their interest in participating in AuSAP and introducing or increasing their special purpose car seat range.
-During this process, the project team discovered that many importers had faced barriers to introducing special purpose car sets in Australia.
+During this process, the project team discovered that many importers had faced barriers to introducing special purpose car seats in Australia.
 The lack of knowledge about special purpose car seats and oversight in Australian standards, policy and legislation has deterred industry from supplying products to the Australian market.

 Research and knowledge gaps